greenelab/connectivity-search-manuscript/manuscript.md

 \
 **C.**
 Paths for the selected metapaths are ordered by their path score.
-The user selects 7 paths to show in the graph visualization and highlights a single path involving _ARNT2_ for emphasis.
+The user selects 8 paths (1 from a subsequent page of results) to show in the graph visualization and highlights a single path involving _ARNT2_ for emphasis.
 \
 **D.**
 A subgraph displays the previously selected paths.